What is SWOT Analysis?

 Let’s look at a hypothetical SWOT Analysis done for a restaurant.

 There are no hard and fast rules or methods of carrying out a SWOT analysis, as a SWOT diagram will differ from one business to another, depending on the industry.
 When this process is carried out and all the ideas are collected from the participants of the session, potential strategies can be developed based on the ideas.
-Figuring out ways to combat external factors with internal factors is the next step of this process.
+Figuring out ways to combat external factors with internal strengths is the next step of this process.
 Organisations can look for ways to use opportunities to enhance their strengths or means of exploiting opportunities using their strengths.